benyeom/cs150-projectC/README.md

 * Visuals are not stretched to take up the available space; instead, appropriately sized to my content.
 * The only thing on the page; a single sentence or even a single number.
 * All text in the visual is the same size except where decisions were made to further emphasize or de‐emphasize components.
 * The graph title is larger.

+## Feedback Implementation
+* Centered the columns in the first row (tabs and bar chart)
+* Rename the texts in the legend of the column chart
+* Change color scheme to be more appealing (lighter colors)